 We have a committee:

 - Jane Gibbons (Joint Chair)

 - Debbie Nelmes (Joint Chair)

 - Adriana Allen

 - Henry Burnand

 - Melanie King

 which meets several times a year to plan events and discuss matters concerning the village.
 We also have between 20 and 30 people who actively help organise and run our events.
 We are always looking for new people who will help with events and/or join the committee.

 You can download the latest Committee Minutes here.

 We hold our Annual General Meeting (AGM) in mid January in the Village Hall.
 Everyone is very welcome to attend.
 Wine is provided!
 This year's AGM Minutes can be downloaded here.
-This year's presentation included a presentation by Murray Stewart on Housing: The Future.
+You can download a copy of the 2022 accounts here.